s769/FFTMatvec/docs/getting_started.md

 - [MkDoxy](https://github.com/JakubAndrysek/MkDoxy)
 - [Doxygen](https://www.doxygen.nl/index.html)

-Then, build the documentation by running `mkdocs build` or `mkdocs serve` in the `docs` directory.
-The built documentation will be in the `site` directory.
+Then, build the documentation by running `mkdocs build` or `mkdocs serve`.
+When running `mkdocs build`, the built documentation will be in the `site` directory.